SEO tools in comparison, the big overview. Find the SEO software that suits you best from our top SEO tools.

 Number of monitored keywords

-Keywords that are particularly important should be prioritized within the SEO strategy and monitored particularly intensively.
+Particularly important keywords should be prioritized within the SEO strategy and monitored particularly intensively.
 In this way, ranking changes for these keywords can be quickly recognized and specifically optimized.

 The larger the project, the more keywords usually need to be monitored.
 Therefore, already during the SEO tool comparison, care must be taken to ensure that sufficient keywords can be included in the monitoring during the ranking analysis.

 How often the rankings for the keywords monitored in the keyword monitoring are updated by the providers of the SEO tools can be an important purchase criterion.
-While some providers update their ranking data on a daily basis, for other providers this happens at much longer intervals.
+While some providers update their ranking data daily, for other providers this happens at much longer intervals.

 The more frequent the updates are, the more accurate the ranking analysis results will be.
 So, when choosing the right SEO program, you need to decide how accurate you want the results of your keyword monitoring to be and then choose the appropriate interval.